Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Sparse Expander Graphs for Monitoring

-There, it is exponentially unlikely that only non-monitoring nodes were traversed by the random walk.
-Hence, with high probability, at least one node will be a monitor.
-We can bound the bad set $C$, assuming that we want the event $(C,t)$ be at most $0.5$ for given $t$:
+This tells us that, it is exponentially unlikely for the random walk to traverse only non-monitoring nodes.
+We can estimate the size of the set $C$, assuming that we want the event $(C,t)$ to be at most $0.5$ for a given $t$: